 Bret Sexton / Ryan Seward – Live at Thee Haus Ov Where?
 Gallery (2017)

-lines (for Agnes Martin) for five or so performers with pitched or non-pitched instruments (2021)
+lines (for Agnes Martin) for five or so performers with sustaining instruments (2021)

-mesh for two performers with pitched instruments and radios, and 2- or 4-channel fixed media (field recordings and sine tones) (2021)
+mesh for two speaking performers with sustaining instruments and radios, and 2- or 4-channel fixed media (field recordings and sine tones) (2021)

 a tremulous light for organ (2021)